Traveling with Monograms: Combining the Best of Two Travel Styles in One Trip

 One of the most stressful things for me when I'm traveling to a new place is figuring out how to get from the airport to wherever I'm staying.
 Yes, there are usually taxis, but when you also have buses, shuttles, trains, ride shares, and more to choose from, it can often seem overwhelming – especially if you're arriving groggy off an overnight flight.

-When I arrived in Venice a few days later on another flight, a Monograms rep was again waiting for me in arrivals, and proceeded to walk me to the water taxis (there are no cars on the island of Venice, just boats!) and get me on a boat.
+When I arrived in Venice a few days later on another flight, a Globus rep was again waiting for me in arrivals, and proceeded to walk me to the water taxis (there are no cars on the island of Venice, just boats!) and get me on a boat.
 Once I arrived at the taxi stop in Venice, someone else was waiting for me to walk me through the maze-like streets of Venice to my hotel.
 The whole arrival process took less than an hour; if I'd been on my own, guaranteed it would have taken me multiple hours to figure it all out!

 The water taxi station at the Venice airport